 3. THE CONDITIONS OF RELEASE PENDING APPEAL.
 You cannot be forced to post an appeal bond in order to exercise your right to appeal.
 If you have been released on your own recognizance during the trial stage of your case, this will be your status during the appeal also.
 If the trial court required a bond during the trial stage, however, you may still be required to post this bond during the appeal to ensure your appearance at further court proceedings and to make sure you prosecute the appeal diligently.

-4. THE WRITTEN APPELLANT’S MEMORANDUM.
+4. THE WRITTEN APPELLANT’S BRIEF.
 If you appeal, you are called the “Appellant.”
 After the record or transcript is prepared, the court will contact you to pick up your record.
-You will need the record for this next step--the “Appellant’s Memorandum.”
-The Appellant’s Memorandum is your written “brief” or explanation why the trial court ruling was legally wrong.
-Normally, the Memorandum will refer to specific portions of the record of the hearing to point out where there was error by the court.
+You will need the record for this next step--the “Appellant’s Brief.”
+The Appellant’s Brief is your written explanation of why the trial court ruling was legally wrong.
+Normally, the brief will refer to specific portions of the record of the hearing to point out where there was error by the court.
 (That is why a party who appeals pays for a copy of the record.)
-The Memorandum should be typed or printed on letter-sized white paper, double spaced, and not exceed 15 pages in length, not counting any exhibits from the trial or proceeding you want to attach to the Memorandum.
+The Brief should be typed or printed on letter-sized white paper, double spaced, and not exceed 15 pages in length, not counting any exhibits from the trial or proceeding you want to attach to the Brief.

-5. FILING THE APPELLANT’S MEMORANDUM WITHIN 60 CALENDAR DAYS.
-The Appellant’s Memorandum must be filed with the court within 60 calendar days of the deadline to file the notice of appeal.
-Type the words “Appellant’s Memorandum” below the caption of the case so the court can identify it.
-You must file the original and one copy of the Memorandum with the court.
+5. FILING THE APPELLANT’S BRIEF WITHIN 60 CALENDAR DAYS.
+The Appellant’s Brief must be filed with the court within 60 calendar days of the deadline to file the notice of appeal.
+Type the words “Appellant’s Brief” below the caption of the case so the court can identify it.
+You must file the original and one copy of the Brief with the court.
 (The copy you file is sent to the other side.
-The other side then has 30 days to file an “Appellee’s Memorandum.”)
-(If you are represented by an attorney, you file only the original memorandum; your attorney will send copies as necessary.)
+The other side then has 30 days to file an “Appellee’s Response (If you are represented by an attorney, you file only the original brief; your attorney will send copies as necessary.)

 6. WAIT FOR FURTHER INSTRUCTIONS.
-Once the Memorandum has been filed, you should await further instructions from the Superior Court as outlined in the next stage.
+Once the Brief has been filed, you should await further instructions from the trial court as outlined in the next stage.
 To keep you informed, remember that the trial court must have your current mailing address at all times.
 Even if you hire an attorney, your address is still required for legal notifications.

 STAGE TWO--THE SUPERIOR COURT

 7. NOTIFICATION FROM THE SUPERIOR COURT.
 If you have completed all of the first stage, your case moves to Superior Court where an appeals judge will look at the case.
-About 60 days after you file your Memorandum, you will receive notification that your case has been sent to Superior Court.
-Next, you will receive a second notice from the Superior Court assigning a Superior Court case number to use in all further correspondence, and telling you what will happen next.
+About 60 days after the opposing side files its Response, or the time to do so expires, you will receive notification that your case has been sent to Superior Court.
+Next, you will receive a second notice from the Superior Court assigning a Superior Court case number to use in all further correspondence and telling you what will happen next.

 8. SUPERIOR COURT ACTION ON THE APPEAL.
 If you have now completed all these steps, you will receive a ruling from the Superior Court.
-The Superior Court has the right to affirm the trial court, overrule the trial court, modify some of the trial court decision, or, if record is not clear, order a new trial in the Superior Court.
+The Superior Court has the right to affirm the trial court, overrule the trial court, modify some of the trial court decision, or, if record is not clear, order a new trial in the trial court.
 If the final outcome of your case is that the ruling stands, or if your appeal is dismissed for any other reason, remember that the court may apply any bond, deposit, or payments already made and that you may have to return to the trial court to be given other instructions in person.